 For various reasons, most athletes find that their threshold is 5-10 bpm lower indoors than outdoors.
 For this reason, it may be practical to maintain separate indoor and outdoor HR zones.
 Or simply adjust your zones appropriately when moving between outdoor and indoor environments.

 Cycling Heart Rate

 The processes for finding your cycling LTHR are nearly identical to the running protocols.
 The most commonly used method is the time trial test.
 Warmup for 15 minutes.
 Next, increase your effort to the highest level you feel you can sustain for 20 minutes and hit the lap button on your heart rate monitor watch.
-At the end of the 20-minute TT, press the lap button again.
-Your cycling LTHR is 95% of your average heart rate in beats per minute (BPM).
-You can have this 95% automatically calculated in the 80/20 Zone Calculator.
+Five minutes into the test, hit your lap button again.
+Fifteen minutes later, at the end of the 20-minute time-trial, hit the lap button again or end the time trial.
+Your LTHR is your peak 15-minute average within that 20-minutes test (the average heart rate in beats per minute (BPM) of the final 15 minutes of the 20-minute test).